 This is the website of the Kidney Cancer Association and it may be accessed from various URLs, including KidneyCancer.org.
 The purpose of this website is to provide information and support to patients, their families, and to medical professionals.
 It is not intended to replace the relationship between the patient and physician.
 To the best of our knowledge, this site complies with current regulatory requirements with respect to medical privacy in the State of Illinois and in the United States of America.

 This site site makes no claims relating to the benefit or performance of a specific medical treatment, commercial product or service.

-Donor privacy: we do not share donor information with parties outside the Kidney Cancer Association (unless requested by the donor), and donors may request that their names not be published.
+Donor privacy: we do not share donor information with parties outside the Kidney Cancer Association (unless requested by the donor).
+Donor information, collected both online and offline, is never sold or shared and donors may request that their names not be published.

 At the present time, KidneyCancer.org does not accept paid display advertising.
 If this policy should change, commercial content will be clearly identified as being separate from editorial content.